 - If you want to model the transition between your base case year and your future state year to support decisions around which locations to open/close and when.

 If you need this level of complexity, using a tool like AIMMS Network Design can be very helpful.

 10. Model Bill of Materials (BOMs) only when necessary

-Similar to multi-period models, models with BOMs and bill of resource add complexity in terms of data collection, populating your model, and interpreting results.
+Similar to multi-period models, models with BOMs and bill of resources add complexity in terms of data collection, populating your model, and interpreting results.
 So, you should be sure you need this complexity in order to achieve the results you are trying to get.
 If not, consider modeling without BOMs.
 Most outbound studies, and projects where you have no ability to influence the location of manufacturing facilities and volumes, often do not require modeling with BOMs.

 Modeling with BOMs is useful when you need to:

 - Capture the costs and flows of raw materials and intermediate products, as well as final products.

 - Decide where to build your next factory